This post may contain affiliate links. Please read my full disclosure policy here.

 - Wake up before the rest of your family to enjoy a few quiet moments and quickly do any tasks that require concentration distraction-free.

 - Schedule a few times a day to check your email.
-If it’s not your scheduled email time, resist the urge to check the box as this can eat up tons of time.
+If it’s not your scheduled email time, resist the urge to check the box and go down the rabbit hole.

 - Turn off notifications on your phone and tablet for email and social media to avoid constant interruptions and needless scrolling.

-- Consider deleting social media and game apps on your phone or tablet to prevent the temptation to use time wasters when you have free time.
+- Consider deleting social media and game apps on your phone or tablet.
+This way, you won’t be tempted to use time wasters when you have free time.

 - Keep a list of short tasks you can do “on the go” while doing things like waiting to pick up your kids, waiting in the doctor’s office, or waiting in line.